Chude Pam Parker Allen

 Jean: Oh!
 [Disgusted]

 Bruce: Well, he was a unique case.
-John Baxter* was always John Baxter*.
+Bevel was always Bevel.

 Chude: I think for those of us who were Northerners, coming South, if we were white, it was the first time we were really conscious of how white we were.
 Because of course the dominant group never carries its own identification in the same way

 Ours was a very heterosexual movement.
 Nobody ever says that, right?
 Because it's the dominant thing.
 But it was a very heterosexual and homophobic movement in that period.